BarbaraDFontana/PTZ_Behavioral_Analysis/README.md

 # PTZ_Behavioral_Analysis
-Repository with R codes for setting up data from DLC and creating RF model
+Repository with R codes and labeled behaviors.

+All codes used to create the RF model and set up the data are present, full data can be shared upon request.